stonerlab/jams/README.md

 This provides a simple way to write batch scripts to loop over parameters or chain together multiple simulations with different steps.

+## Development

+### Internal Units

+Within the code we use the following units:

+- time: picoseconds (ps)
+- frequency: terahertz (THz)
+- energy: millielectron volts (meV)
+- field: Tesla (T)

+This gives equations where physical constants are all reasonably close to 1 so that the implementation in code can be written exactly the same as the maths on paper (i.e. there are no arbitrary normalised units).
+We avoid Hartree atomic units because the scales are quite a bit smaller than the relevant spin dynamic scales and there's a high potential for bugs, for example because moments are multiples of $2\mu_B$.